rolaveric/karma-systemjs/README.md

 # Installation

+karma-systemjs requires SystemJS, es6-module-loader, and Traceur to be installed too.

-`npm install karma-systemjs`
+`npm install karma-systemjs systemjs es6-module-loader traceur`

 # Karma Configuration

-Add karma-systemjs to your list of plugins:
+Add `karma-systemjs` to your list of plugins:

 `plugins: ['karma-systemjs', ...]`

-Add systemjs to your list of frameworks:
+Add `systemjs` to your list of frameworks:

 `frameworks: ['systemjs', ...]`